-The most simple definition of a digital twin is an image connected to a physical object by a steady stream of data flowing from sensors, thereby reflecting the real-time status of the object.
+The simplest definition of a DT technology is an image connected to a physical object by a steady stream of data flowing from sensors, and reflecting the real-time status of the thing.

-The data flow stream connecting the physical and digital is called a digital thread.
-In some implementations, the digital twin not only reflects the current state, but also stores the historical digital profile of the object.
+The data flow stream—connecting the physical and the digital—is called a digital thread.
+In some implementations, the DT not only reflects the current state and but also stores the historical digital thread profile of the object.

-A digital twin can combine the best of both worlds by presenting to decision-makers in real time the data in an exact visual replica, including information previously not available as easily, such as temperature or internal wear and tear.
-In fact, a digital twin far enhances the efficiency of the visual bandwidth by removing noncritical information, processing basic information into a format much more easily absorbable, and providing a more flexible (e.g., 360-degree or micro/macro) view of the system.
+A DT technology can combine the best of both worlds by presenting to decision-makers, in real time, the data in an exact visual replica, including information previously not available as easily, such as temperature or internal wear and tear.
+DT technology enhances the efficiency of the optical bandwidth by removing non-critical information, processing basic information into a format much more easily absorbable, and providing a more flexible (360-degree or micro/macro) view of the system.

 Read more about digital twins in this blog.